Lyon Hockey Club

-Lyon Hockey Club Les Lions (LHC The Lions) is the ice hockey team of Lyon, France.
-The team currently competes in The French Ligue Magnus on 13 January 2014 it was announced they will have a partnership with the Tampa Bay Lighting and Syracuse Crunch. in 2019, the professional team was dissolved after bankruptcy.
+Lyon Hockey Club is a professional ice hockey team in Lyon, France.
+The team currently competes in the French second league after having been purchased out of bankruptcy in 2021.

 History

 1898–1953: Ice Hockey in Lyon

 Ice hockey was played in Lyon as early as 1898 on a rink located on the Boulevard des Belges where today the Guimet Museum stands.
 The Sporting Club de Lyon (Lyon Sporting Club) won the national Coupe Magnus title in 1905 and 1908 but the rink was converted to a museum in 1909 and Lyon was without a rink and a team for the next 44 years.